-1. Click "Add Mission Scenario" (step A in Figure 7).
+1. Click "Add Mission Scenario" (step A in Figure 4).
 At least one mission scenario must be added/created before the next screen is activated.
-2. Add mission scenario: Select a mission scenario from the "Scenario" list on the left (step B in Figure 8), and click "Include" (step C in Figure 8).
+2. Add mission scenario: Select a mission scenario from the "Scenario" list on the left (step B in Figure 5), and click "Include" (step C in Figure 5).
 3. Remove mission scenario: Select a mission scenario from the "Included Scenarios" list on the right, and click "Remove".
 4. Create new mission scenario: See section 2.1.5.
 Creating a New Mission Scenario for instructions.
-5. Finish: Click "Done" (step D in Figure 8) when you are finished.
+5. Finish: Click "Done" (step D in Figure 5) when you are finished.
 6. Added mission scenarios should be displayed in the table on the Mission Scenarios page.

 The screenshot shows a software interface for managing mission scenarios.
-At the top, there is a blue header bar with the word 'Title'.
-Below it, a yellow section contains a text input field labeled 'Title:' with the value 'New Baseline'.
-The main area is titled 'Mission Scenarios' in a blue header.
-A green box labeled 'A' highlights the text 'planning baseline includes the following mission scenarios:'.
-Below this, there is a table with the following data:
+At the top, there is a title bar with the word 'Title'.
+Below it, a text input field is labeled 'Title:' with the value 'New Baseline'.
+The main area is titled 'Mission Scenarios'.
+A green box labeled 'A' highlights the text: 'planning baseline includes the following mission scenarios:'.
+Below this, a table lists mission scenarios.
+The table has columns: Display, Status, Mission Scenario, Priority, Notes, and Operation Type.
+One row is visible: 'Public' (checkbox checked), 'New Granada (War)', 'High', and 'Major Combat Operations'.
+At the bottom of the table is a 'Save Changes' button.

-Display Status Mission Scenario Priority Notes Operation Type <input checked="" type="checkbox"/> Public New Granada (War) High Major Combat Operations

-At the bottom of this section is a 'Save Changes' button.
-The entire screenshot is framed by a thick black border.

-Figure 7.
+Figure 4.
 Adding mission scenarios to a planning baseline.